Policies and Consumer Information

 Timely warnings which alert staff, faculty and students whenever a serious crime takes place on campus and the suspects are at large leaving a potential risk to the college's employees, students and guests.
 Staff, faculty and students would be alerted by campus wide email as well as notices posted on building entrances campus wide.

-The Daily Crime Log is available for review at the Campus Security Office.
+The Daily Crime Log is available for review at the Campus Safety Office.

 Santa Barbara City College Health Services Center offers The Anchor: Alcohol and Substance Abuse Awareness Program for students.
 View complete program description and contact information at their website.